cwi-dis/dutch-chi/program.md

 title: Program Overview
 ---

 We look forward to welcoming you for an exciting Dutch Post-CHI 2022 program!
+Each presentation will last 10 min., and includes time for some questions.
 We will additionally have three exciting demos running throughout the day, so do check out the booths.

 <a href="https://www.chinederland.nl/"><img src="./assets/imgs/chi_nl_logo2.png" width="100"></a>